schmittnieto/awesome-azure-local/README.md

 # Awesome Azure Local

 A curated list of links and resources for **Azure Local** and its related technologies.
-This repository centralizes knowledge for professionals building or operating hybrid cloud and edge solutions.
+Inspired by [Awesome Azure Architecture](https://aka.ms/AwesomeAzureArchitecture), which follows a similar model for Azure architecture links, this repository centralizes knowledge for professionals building or operating hybrid cloud and edge solutions.

 ---